MatthewKelly12/Django_Rest_Tutorial/README.md

 The server should now be running on port http://127.0.0.1:8000/.
 Click on the link and your Django Rest API should be up and running.

 ### Add Dogs
-### Create A Model With A Many To Many Relationship
+### Create A Model, View, and Serializer With A Many To Many Relationship